Omid Sayfun

 I subscribe to a number of different newsletters and youtube channels.
 I try to read anything that teaches me something new.
 Most of them end up in my AI agent inbox and I just read the summaries.
 Here is a list of my favorite ones that I fully read and recommend:

-• Naval - I have been following Naval for a long time and I find his content to be very insightful.
-He talks about startups, investing, and life in a very philosophical way.
+- Naval - I have followed Naval for a long time.
+He talks about startups, investing, and life in a philosophical way.

-• Collaborative Fund - Reading Pure Independece by Morgan Housel and I was immediately hooked.
-They write about economics, markets, and investing in a way that is very easy to understand and has great storytelling.
+- Collaborative Fund - Reading Pure Independence by Morgan Housel hooked me immediately.
+They write about economics, markets, and investing with great storytelling.

-• The Diary of a CEO - Steven Bartlett interviews successful people from different fields and they talk about their journey, mindset, and life in a very honest way.
+- The Diary of a CEO - Steven Bartlett interviews successful people from different fields about their journey, mindset, and life.

-• Mark Manson - I got bored in the middle of his most famous book, searched his newsletter and resonated a lot with it a lot more.
-He writes about self improvement, philosophy, and life in a very honest way.
+- Mark Manson - I got bored in the middle of his most famous book, then found his newsletter and liked it a lot more.
+He writes about self improvement, philosophy, and life in an honest way.

 Contact